official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 terrorists who could use those weapons.
 There was a larger point in the speech that no one could miss.
 I was serious about dealing with Iraq.”[^2]

-[^1] The White House, 29 January 2002, The President’s State of the Union Address.
+[^1]: The White House, 29 January 2002, The President’s State of the Union Address.
-[^2] Bush GW.
+[^2]: Bush GW.
 Decision Points.
 Virgin Books, 2010.

 388

-The Report of the Iraq Inquiry9.
-Dr. Condoleezza Rice, President Bush’s National Security Advisor, wrote in 2011 that President Bush’s phrase, an “axis of evil”, was “overdramatized”.
+9. Dr. Condoleezza Rice, President Bush’s National Security Advisor, wrote in 2011 that President Bush’s phrase, an “axis of evil”, was “overdramatized”.
 She and the President were “stunned” when the media focused almost exclusively on it: